 Light and Strong.
 The Monte Carlo Yachts 96 is laminated with Kevlar and carbon fiber plus a variety of cores to save weight and add strength.
 Lightweight aluminum extrusions are used wherever possible.
 All fiberglass parts are infused.

 Monocoque Construction.
-The boat is built with a structural approach that supports loads through an object’s external skin, much the same in concept as a commercial airliners fuselage.
+The boat is built with a structural approach that supports loads through an object’s external skin, much the same in concept as the fuselage of a commercial airliner.
 The term is also used to indicate a structure in which the skin provides the main structural support.

 More Customization.
 Because of the monocoque construction technique, the Monte Carlo Yachts 96’s hull and deck provide most of the vessel’s strength, so the manufacturer can get creative bulkheads and decking materials.
 This lets Monte Carlo Yachts offer almost any interior a customer wants.